stas-prokopiev/local_simple_database/README.rst

     | If you use operations which from accessing value till setting new value needs more time, you are more than welcome to increase it.
     | You can set it to 0.0 if you are not using threads-processes and want the maximum speed.

-2) **str_datetime_template_for_rolling=""**

-    | This variable allows setting rolling save of database results using the DateTime template.
-    | If the value is not empty, then saving/retrieving results will be done from deeper folders with names satisfy the evaluation of the DateTime string template.
-    | E.G. To save daily results use "%Y%m%d" (Then deeper folder names will be like "20191230", "20191231", ...)
-    | E.G. To save hourly results use "%Y%m%d_%H" (Then deeper folder names will be like "20191230_0", "20191230_23", ...)

 .. code-block:: python